djxda/telegram-views-increaser/README.md

 ![Python Version](https://img.shields.io/badge/python-3.11.4-blue.svg)
 [![GitHub followers](https://img.shields.io/github/followers/YourUsername.svg?style=social)](https://github.com/YourUsername)

-## How You Can Contribute

-- ⭐ **Star** this repository if you like what you see.
-It helps me know that my work is appreciated and encourages me to keep improving it.

-- 📢 **Follow** me on GitHub for updates on this project and more exciting projects in the future.
-I love sharing my work and connecting with fellow developers!

 ## Introduction

 Telegram Views Increaser is a Python script that uses proxies to increase views on posts in Telegram channels.